 That damned pink-tinged mayo camouflaged my Band-Aid perfectly.
 With only one option remaining, I did what anyone else that had just dropped medical waste into hundreds of dollars worth of lobster salad would do: I put the salad in the walk-in, got a fresh Band-Aid, smoked a joint, and returned to work.

 I had forgotten the entire incident an hour later, so it took a moment or two to process just why someone would be screaming that loud out in the dining room.

 I had maneuvered to the back of the kitchen by the time the day manager arrived in the kitchen demanding to know who the fuck had made the fucking lobster salad that day, and informing us that a fucking customer had just fucking spat out a fucking bloody Band-Aid that she had been fucking chewing on.

-So it was worse than I assumed it would be.
-And funnier, depending on your perspective.
+It was worse than had I assumed it might be.
+Also funnier.

 Whether they knew who the idiot was or not (and a look at everyone’s hands probably would have at least pointed them in the right direction), no one in the kitchen gave me up, instead acting suitably disgusted in order to get the manager the hell out of our territory as fast as possible.

-A good 30 minutes of jokes about lobster’s texture relative to Band-Aids’ followed his departure.
+A good 30 minutes of jokes about lobster texture relative to Band-Aid texture followed.
 Newsflash: the kitchen staffs in restaurants in most resort towns hate you.